QNS Weekender: Seven things to do in Queens – QNS.com

 - NYC Health + Hospitals offers several testing sites in Queens.

+Birding (Winter Birds): Casual bird watchers or those with some more experience can join in on the fun at Powell’s Cove Park on Jan.
+16. Qualified Urban Park Rangers will guide participants through the park to the best wildlife viewing spots and help to identify an amazing variety of winter birds that come to New York City.
+All participants should wear a mask and are advised to bring their own hand sanitizer.
+11 Avenue between 130 Street, Powell’s Cove Boulevard and 138 Place, 9 Avenue. nycgovparks.org.
+Free.
+10 a.m., Jan.
+16.

+The Art of Guyanese Pine Tart: Join event host Aliana Ramdass Prior, who will teach attendees about a popular Guyanese treat called pine tart, a shortcrust pastry filled with fresh pineapple filling.
+The virtual event is part of Queens Historical Society’s In Your Neighborhood Series, which gives participants insight into the history of various cultures that makes Queens the most diverse borough in New York City.
+Virtual. queenshistoricalsociety.org.
+Free.
+2:30 p.m., Jan.
+16.

 The Winter Escape at Queens County Farm: Head to Queens County Farm to get one last taste of the holiday season.
 The Winter Escape by The Floral Escape offers families some festive favorites combined with a “multi-sensory floral experience.”
 Check out Santa’s Workshop to visit the man himself, promenade through the Gingerbread Village, or stop and smell the Candy Cane Rose Garden.
 73-50 Little Neck Pkwy., Floral Park. queensfarm.org. $24 for ages 11 and older; $15 for ages 10 and under; free for kids under 1.
 Times vary.
+Closed Jan.
+14 and 15.
 Thursday-Sunday until Jan.
-10.
+24.

+Virtual Family Workshop (DIY Sustainable Wind Chimes): As part of the Queens Museum’s weekly virtual Drop-in Family Art Workshops, families can come together in front of their computer screens and learn how to make eco-friendly and sustainable wind chimes.
+In addition to this project, participants can also learn about the artworks on display at the museum and work collaboratively to create their own works of art.
+Virtual. queensmuseum.org.
+Free.
+1 p.m., Jan.
+16.